pantheon-systems/documentation/source/partials/traffic-dl.md

 ### Uncounted Visits

-The traffic measurement model below describes outlines interactions excluded from your site's visit count.
-Our exclusion metric model relies in part on customer feedback.
+The traffic measurement model below describes interactions excluded from your site's visit count.
+Our exclusion metric model relies partly on customer feedback.
 [Contact support](/guides/support/contact-support) to request that Pantheon consider additional exclusions if you experience issues with your site.

 A visit does not count if it: